 1. Live Bus and Travel Updates

-One of the most important aspects of a commute is knowing exactly when you are going to arrive at our destination.
-It helps us let loved ones know we’re safe, give us amicable time to let someone know we’re going to be later, and how much time we have to finish off a book chapter, mobile game, or Netflix show.
+One of the most important aspects of a commute is knowing exactly when you can expect to arrive at your destination.
+It helps us let loved ones know weโre safe, gives us time to let someone know that we may be late, and helps us know whether we have time to finish off a book chapter or a Netflix show.

 In recent years, more councils and bus companies have been improving their services by investing in data.
 With data, screens at bus stops are being utilised to let passengers know exactly when their bus is due to arrive.
 This has been a huge step up from the laminated paper timetable.
-However, we believe more can be done.
+However, there is so much more that can be done.

 With live data and API integrations, a smart bus stop can notify passengers of every detail of their journey.
-When the bus is due to arrive, depart, service status (Good, Slow, Cancelled, etc.), delays in the road (road works, accidents, etc.), and even weather at the destination.
-We believe that smart bus stops could soon show additional details such as bus capacity.
+Whether it be bus arrival/departure times, service status delays on the road, or even weather at the destination, people appreciate being in the know.

 2. Digital Bus Stop Advertising | Smart Revenue Streams for Smart Bus Shelters

-Advertising on digital screens is hugely popular, and this extends to screens at the bus stop.
+Advertising on digital screens is hugely popular, and this extends to screens at bus stops.
 Digital bus stop advertising is one of the most recognised channels for marketing and advertising.
 It provides a huge amount of reach for brands around the world.
-Whether you’re going through a huge city or small town you know the bus stops will have advertisements on them.
-Although more are being replaced with screens, a huge amount of sites still use a single poster or a roller poster.
-This is extremely ineffective as it restricts the amounts of ads that can be shown, and takes up large amounts of time in content deployment.
+Whether youโre in a big city or small town, you know the bus stops will have advertisements on them.
+Whilst many are being replaced with digital screens, a large amount still use a single poster or a roller poster.
+This method restricts the number of ads that can be shown and takes up large amounts of time in content deployment.

 Number of Advertisers

-With a poster or even a rolling poster, the user is restricted to only showing 1 to 4 advertisers at a single location.
-Although great for the advertisers themselves (because they are getting more exposure), the user is losing out on an unignorable amount of additional Ad revenue.
-With digital bus stop advertising the user is able to show an unlimited amount of advertisers at one bus stop.
-Although we recommend to not show to many to ensure he’s advertiser gets an adequate amount of air time for each advertiser.
+With a standard or rolling poster, the user is restricted to only showing 1 to 4 advertisers at a single location.
+Although great for the advertisers themselves for getting more exposure, the user is losing out on a significant amount of additional ad revenue.
+With digital bus stop advertising, the user can show a truly unlimited amount of advertisers at one bus stop.
+We do, however, recommend not showing too many to ensure the advertiser gets an adequate amount of air time for each advertisement.

-It’s worth noting that with more advertisers on-screen, payback time is fast.
-Once you’ve made the revenue back to cover the cost of the screen, you’re looking at nearly complete profit as maintenance costs are minimal.
-With a network of posters, these routinely cost time and money each time the posters need repairing, replacing, or updating.
+Itโs worth noting that with more advertisers on-screen, payback time is fast.
+Once youโve made the revenue back to cover the cost of the screen, youโre looking at nearly complete profit as maintenance costs are minimal.
+A network of posters routinely costs time and money each time the posters need repairing, replacing, or updating.

 Quality of Adverts